-Second, if a disqualified person is intent on using an antique firearm in a crime, making his possession illegal simply will not stop that crime.
 We understand, of course, that an antique gun was used in a horrendous Germantown, June 2015 murder by a disqualified person.
-However, these bills would have not prevented that murder.
-The bills would have only made possession of the antique by the disqualified person a crime under Section 5-205.
-Thus, if these bills had been law at that time, the Germantown killer would have faced only an "illegal possession" charge in addition to the charge of first degree murder.
-The prospect of that additional charge would not possibly have deterred the Germantown murderer who committed the far more serious offense of first degree murder, which is (and was then) punishable by life imprisonment.
-MD Code, Criminal Law, § 2-201.
+This bill would have only made possession of the antique by that killer a crime under Section 5-205.
+A person who violates Section 5-205 is "subject to imprisonment not exceeding 3 years or a fine not exceeding \$1,000 or both."
+Thus, if this bill had been law at that time, the Germantown killer would have faced only an "illegal possession" charge in addition to the far more serious crimes of first degree murder and the use of the antique firearm in a violent crime under Section 4-204.
+The prospect of that additional "possession" charge would not possibly have deterred the Germantown murderer who committed these far serious crimes.
+Piling on a possession offense would not have mattered to this person.